underground-software/ILKD_course_materials/faq.md

 A: [Here's a very comprehensive guide](https://git-scm.com/book/en/v2) although we expect some familiarity as a pre-requisite.

-Q: What text editor or IDE do you reccommend?
+Q: What text editor or IDE do you recommend?

 A: Whichever one lets you write code